pond/dnd/party_oswen/campaign_9/journals/part_5.md

 "A ship that can traverse planes.
 She knows how to slip undetected through the Astral Plane to the edge of the Deep Ethereal - to the Golden Vault's location of **The Radiant Citadel** where it should be safe from the Incantarium.
 Either way it gives us a chance to get that piece to the people who have the other pieces, or will have.
 Either way it cannot stay here in Sigil.
 If I am right, and the planes start falling, it may reach a tipping point where the Lady Of Pain does something she has not done for a very long time.
 She will close *all* the doors.
 That would make it impossible for the rod to be completed.
 Inda Malayuri and her crew are on the **Lambent Zenith**, at a Skydock in the Outlands, near the city of **Trade Gate**.

 Oswen looks at Bel, in particular, and thinks of herself too.
 Of course she zoned out earlier - her world will be destroyed with everyone on it, including Leonidas and all the others she cares about so deeply.
 But what of the Fey, of Bel's people?
-"If Torril falls, what happens to intersecting planes, like the Fey Wild?"
+"If Toril falls, what happens to intersecting planes, like the Fey Wild?"

 "I don't know.
 But my understanding is that most of the power and the populations lie in the Material Plane.
 My prediction is that Vecna will go after them first.
 The intersecting planes, like the Shadow Fell or the Fey Wild, have their own protectors that may hold back the tide for longer than the Material Plane can.
 But as soon as he has conquered Material Planes, he'll go after the Lower and Upper planes too.
 The Inner and Outer; the elemental...
 Then ultimately, the Astral and Ethereal.
 I think his ultimate goal is to lay siege upon Sigil and lay claim to the nexus of all reality.
 That's why she'll close it off and ride that out.
 But we - *I* - don't want to see my world fall.
 Tasha is distraught, as her world has already been closed off; it might not be lost, but Vecna is certainly there, taking it over.
 We had agents that were trying to stop it happening, but everyone there is now trapped.
 They'll have to go underground until we can reach them some other way.
 It's only a matter of time before the other planes start to crumble.
 Eberron, Krynn..."